What is the purpose of this research?

 Our Principal Investigator is Dr. Leher Singh.
 The research team consists of postdoctoral fellows Ms. Dilu Wewalaarachchi, Ms. Ooi Seok Hui, PhD student Ms. Shruthilaya Ramachandran, research assistants and undergraduate thesis students.

-You can see current members of our team in the ‘People‘ section of our website.
+You can see current members of our team in the Our Team section of our website.

 Can I get my baby’s results?